bitweb-project/bitweb/doc/developer-notes.md

 # Development guidelines

-A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of Bitcoin Core code.
+A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of Bitweb Core code.

-## General Bitcoin Core
+## General Bitweb Core

 - New features should be exposed on RPC first, then can be made available in the GUI.